-US adults should get routine anxiety screening, panel says
+U.S. adults should get routine anxiety screening, panel says

 The task force said there isn’t enough solid research in older adults to recommend for or against anxiety screening in those aged 65 and up.

-The group continues to recommend depression screening for adults and children, but said there isn’t enough evidence to evaluate potential benefits and harms of suicide screening in adults who show no worrisome symptoms.
+The group continues to recommend depression screening for adults and children but said there isn’t enough evidence to evaluate potential benefits and harms of suicide screening in adults who show no worrisome symptoms.

 In April, the group issued similar draft guidance for children and teens, recommending anxiety screening but stating that more research is needed on potential benefits and harms of suicide screening kids with no obvious signs.